 Since there were varieties of foreign currency transactions of the Group, the Group was unable to disclose foreign exchange gain (loss) towards each foreign currency with significant impact.
-The Group recognized exchange gain amounted to NT\$1,245 thousand and NT\$72,474 thousand for the years ended December 31, 2016 and 2015, respectively.
+The Group recognized exchange gain (loss) amounted to NT\$(10,487) thousand and NT\$1,245 thousand for the years ended December 31, 2017 and 2016, respectively.